top of page

 Jesus reveals the eschatological significance of the events that will happen and precede his second coming.
 Notice he answered his disciples' questions in reverse order going last to first.

-The Apostle Paul also said many in the church would be deceived by false prophets and abandon their faith.
+The Apostle Paul also said before Jesus return many in the church would fall away and be deceived by false prophets and abandon their faith.
 The great apostasy (falling away) is a sign the church living in the last days would see to know Christ's second coming was near.
 "Now in regard to the coming of our Lord Jesus Christ and our gathering together to meet him, we ask you, brothers and sisters, not to be quickly unsettled or alarmed either by a [so-called prophetic revelation of a] spirit or a message or a letter [alleged to be] from us to the effect that the day of the Lord has already come.
-Let no one in any way deceive or entrap you, for that day will not come unless the apostasy comes first [that is the great rebellion, the abandonment of the faith by professed Christians" [2 Thessalonians 2:3 AMP].
+Let no one in any way deceive or entrap you, for that day will not come unless the apostasy comes first [that is the great rebellion, the abandonment of the faith by professed Christians" [2 Thessalonians 2:1-3 AMP].

 The Abomination of Desolation

 Matthew 24:15-20 describes the events that occurred when Titus desecrated the temple.
 The passage starts with Jesus giving his disciples a sign to warn them about the impending destruction of the temple and then summarizes the whole interadventual period, "It cannot be a continuation because Matthew 24:14 brought us up to the end.
 It must be, to some extent, recapitulation."
-[3] Luke's version is centered around Jerusalem.
-However, Christ’s statement, "and Jerusalem will be trampled underfoot by the Gentiles until the times of the Gentiles are fulfilled" [Luke 21:24], also encompasses the whole interadventual period until Christ’s return.
-All the signs Christ said his disciples would see appeared before the destruction of Jerusalem in 70 AD, and they saw them, “when you shall see all these things” [Matthew 24:33].
+[7] Luke's version is centered around Jerusalem.
+However, Christ’s statement, "and Jerusalem will be trampled underfoot by the Gentiles until the times of the Gentiles are fulfilled" [Luke 21:24], also encompasses the whole interadventual period until Jesus return.
+All the signs Christ said his disciples would see appeared before the destruction of Jerusalem in 70 AD, and they saw them, “when you see all these things” [Matthew 24:33].

+Premillennialist and amillennialist both use Paul's prophecy to teach that an indiviual, known as the antichrist, will exalt himself in a rebuilt temple in Jerusalem.
+Therefore we need to carefully examine the passage to determine if there is any connection with the "abomination of desolation" Jesus referenced: "Let no man deceive you by any means: for that day will not come except there comes a falling away first, and the man of sin be revealed, the son of perdition; who opposes and exalts himself above all that is called God, or that is worshipped; so that he as God sits in the temple of God, showing himself that he is God” [2 Thessalonians 2:3-4].
 Paul prophesied that a time would come when the church would fall away, and man would exalt himself in the temple of God.
-The Greek word Paul used to describe the man of sin is Anthropos, a generic name for mankind.
+The Greek word Paul used to describe the "man of sin" is Anthropos, a generic name for mankind.
 Greek scholar Spiros Zodhiates states: “It is used in the NT as a name of the species without respect to sex [Matthew 5:13, 16; 6:1]; a man as distinguished from a woman [Matthew 19:3, 5, 10]; every man, everyone, anyone" [1 Corinthians 4:1; 11:28; Galatians 3:12].
-[6]
+[9]

 When Christ gave his disciples a warning and told them, “When you see the abomination of desolation spoken of by Daniel the prophet," he was signifying an event that would happen in their lifetime, not a last-day personification of Satan referred to as the Antichrist.
 Bible scholar Kenneth Gentry conveys what should be undeniable, "Surely Jesus does not denounce the first-century temple in which He is standing [24:1] by declaring it 'desolate' [23:38], prophesying its total destruction (24:2), then answering the question 'when shall these things be?' [v.3], and warning about the temple's 'abomination of desolation' [v.15] only to speak about the destruction of a totally different temple some two thousand years (or more) later!"
 [10]